 And it was possible for Adrian Roberts, who was asphyxiated by the hydraulic arm crushing him against a guard rail, to power up the machinery as he hosed it down.

-Swindon Crown Court heard it was likely the 49-year-old, who could not read or write, accidentally knocked a switch at the abattoir in Royal Wootton Bassett, bringing the metal arm down on him.
+Swindon Crown Court heard it was likely the 49-year-old accidentally knocked a switch at the abattoir in Royal Wootton Bassett, bringing the metal arm down on him.

 Alan Fuller, prosecuting, said the accident took place at the slaughterhouse in Tockenham on August 18, 2011.
 He said Mr Roberts, of Beverley, Toothill, was filling in for colleague Adam Bielenuki, who was on holiday, when the accident happened at about 5pm.